Giuseppe Pellizza da Volpedo: Biography

-It seemed the beginning of a new period of favor, in which finally artistic and literary groups would recognize the themes of his work.
-But the sudden death of Pellizza's wife in 1907 threw the artist into a deep depression.
-On June 14 of the same year, Pellizza hung himself in his Volepedo studio.
+It seemed the beginning of a new period of favour, in which finally artistic and literary groups would recognize the themes of his work.
+However, the sudden death of Pellizza's wife in 1907 threw the artist into a deep depression.
+On 14 June of the same year, Pellizza hung himself in his Volpedo studio.
 He was not yet 40.